 Besides essential cookies, if you agree, we’d like to set optional ones that remember your wishlist for your next visit and that provide analytics for us to improve the site and our advertising.
 A cookie will remember your choice.
 If you change your mind, click on the ‘cookies’ link at the foot of the page.
 Learn more

-Whichever county you choose for your non-group,self-guided walking holiday in the UK, we provide maps, our meticulously compiled route notes, and luggage transfers, so that you can walk from one invitingguesthouse or B&B to the next at a pace that suits you.
+Whichever corner you choose for your non-group, self-guided walking holiday in the UK, we book rooms for you at inviting accommodation, and provide maps and our meticulously compiled route notes – as well as luggage transfers on village-to-village routes – so that you can walk at a pace that suits you.

 One reason to choose an Inntravel walking holiday in the UK is to see an area up close.
 Ours are Slow holidays, and so our diligently planned routes (explained in easy-to-read notes) are short enough that you don’t have to rush.
 And because you have no group and no luggage (we take care of that), you can make impromptu stops at churches, stately homes and castles, all of which, along with the accommodation of great charm, makes for a memorable walking break in the UK.